Willipo99/SecureBankApp_TD3_Willipo99_IOS2/README.md

 We have to manage the case where the device is not connected to internet.
 That's why I decided to create a database to store user's data.
 I create a Room database, which is a layer on top of an SQLite database.
 The stored data can't be read by a non-root user but is not encrypted.
-That's why I added an encryption layer.
+So I added an encryption layer.
 A secret key is used to encrypt the data which is stored in a C/C++ file (CMake).

 ### How did you hide the API URL ?